Excalibur Car History

 Later in 1964, Stevens and his sons David and William took over the Excalibur's production and formed their own corporation, SS Automobiles Inc. They began building and selling the car as the Excalibur.

-(1965-1969) The two-seat SSK roadster rode on the same 109" wheelbase as the original concept car.
+The revised two-seat roadster rode on the same 109" wheelbase as the original concept car.
 Fiberglass bodies would be a feature on all Excalibur models.

-The Studebaker Lark chassis continued for a while, but the Studebaker V-8 was switched to the Chevy V-8.
-At 300 horsepower, the Chevy 327 engines were the same as current Corvettes, making the Excalibur a strong performer.
+The Studebaker Lark chassis continued for a while, but the Studebaker engine was replaced with a small-block Chevy V8.
+Producing 300 horsepower, the 327 Chevy motor was the same as in current Corvettes, making the Excalibur a strong performer.
 With a 2,100 pound curb weight and standard 3.31 rear axle ratio, acceleration from 0-60 mph was less than six seconds.
 Projected top speed was over 130 mph.

 The year 1966 saw two new Excalibur models; a standard roadster and four-seat Phaeton.
 Transmission choices on all models were a four-speed manual or three-speed automatic.

-(1970-1974) The big change from Series 1 Excaliburs was a new frame with a 111" wheelbase.
+The big change from Series 1 Excalibur was a new frame with a 111" wheelbase.
 Several new options were offered, and the Chevy 327 motor was replaced with the Chevy 350 motor.

 Brakes were upgraded from front-disc to all-wheel disc.
 These were the same brakes as fitted on mid-seventies Corvettes.

-(1980-1986) Series 1V Excaliburs were longer and heavier, with wheelbase stretched to 125".
+Series 1V Excalibur's were longer and heavier, with wheelbase stretched to 125".
 These were the first major makeovers since the original design.
 Roll-up windows were offered, as well as a rumble seat on the roadster model.
 Also available was a removable hardtop and leather interior.

 In 1981, Excaliburs were powered by General Motor's 305 cubic-inch V8 engine, with 155 horsepower and a three-speed automatic transmission.
 The fiberglass body was still hand-laid, and was twice the thickness of Corvettes of the time.
 Overall weight was about 4,400 pounds.